CodeGator/CG.Purple/BACKLOG.md

 * Possibly need to integrate with a file storage service.

-* Possibly need to integrate with a REDIS cache service.

 ### Testing

-* Need to write an overall test plan
+* Need to write an overall integration test plan

 * Need to write unit test fixtures.

+* Do we need to write integration test fixtures?.

 ### Documentation / Help

-* Yup, will need this at some point.
+* Yup, we'll need this at some point.